Faizan-Iqbal-Akbar/MovieTheater/README.md

 # 🎬 Movies App with Next.js and TypeScript 🍿

 Welcome to the Movies App project!
-This application is built with Next.js and TypeScript, providing users with [brief description of what the app does].
+This application is built with Next.js and TypeScript, providing users with [a brief description of what the app does].

 ## 🚀 Getting Started